Lou Cameron: Literary works

 The film-to-book adaptations he wrote include None but the Brave (based on the anti-war film directed by and starring Frank Sinatra), California Split (based on the Joseph Walsh screenplay for the Robert Altman film starring Elliott Gould and George Segal), Sky Riders (based on the adventure film starring James Coburn, Robert Culp and Susannah York), Hannibal Brooks (based on the screenplay written by the team of Dick Clement & Ian La Frenais for the Michael Winner film starring Oliver Reed and Michael J. Pollard), and an epic volume based on a number of scripts for the award-winning CBS miniseries How the West Was Won that starred James Arness (not to be confused with the novelization by Louis L'Amour of the identically titled feature film, although the TV series was loosely based on that film).

 On top of these labeled novelizations, Cameron wrote what's known as an inferred novelization, which doesn't declare itself directly as such, but can be divined from indicia.
 The WWII adventure novel, Morituri by German author W. J. Lueddecke, a bestseller in Europe, had not been published in English before work began on the film.
 The translation, by H.R.
 Noerdlinger, had been commissioned by 20th Century Fox for in-studio use only.
 It was probably deemed unfit for commercial publication on its own terms.
 Thus, the movie tie-in paperback novel that hit the book racks in 1965, copyright to the publisher, Fawcett, contains, on its title page, the by-lines of author and translator, and under that, "Edited for Gold Medal Books by Lou Cameron."
 This page is opposite a page of movie credits, including "Screenplay by Daniel Taradash."
 Cameron's credit is thus "code" for his actual assignment — which was to create a new, hybrid novel drawn from both the translation of the original and the Taradash screenplay, both of which materials would have been provided by the movie studio.

 He also wrote two novels based on TV series: an original, The Outsider, based on the Private Eye series created by Roy Huggins and starring Darren McGavin; and "A Praying Mantis Kills", one of the novelizations of the Kung Fu television series, under the "house name" (shared pseudonym provided by the publisher) "Howard Lee".
-(The three other books in that series were written, also as Howard Lee, by Barry N. Maltzberg and Ron Goulart.)
+(The three other books in that series were written, also as Howard Lee, by Barry N. Malzberg and Ron Goulart.)

-Alone among Cameron's tie-ins, "The Outsider" is written in the first person, from the POV of its main character, P.I.
+Alone among Cameron's tie-ins,The Outsider is written in the first person, from the POV of its main character, P.I.
 David Ross.
-Though that perspective is naturally derived from the main character's voice-over commentary in the episodes, Cameron often employed first person narrative in his original novels, particularly the earlier (1960-1970) standalone works, such as "The Empty Quarter", "Angel's Flight", "The Good Guy" and "The Amphorae Pirates".
+Though that perspective is naturally derived from the main character's voice-over commentary in the episodes, Cameron often employed first person narrative in his original novels, particularly the earlier (1960–1970) standalone works, such as The Empty Quarter, Angel's Flight, The Good Guy, and The Amphorae Pirates.